 Also of interest is that Liberty has more people living here who work in computers and math than 95% of the places in the US.

-In terms of college education, Liberty is nearly on par with the US average for all cities of 21.84%: 18.91% of adults 25 and older in Liberty have a bachelor's degree or advanced degree.
+The education level of Liberty citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.91% of adults 25 and older in Liberty have a college degree.

 The per capita income in Liberty in 2022 was $30,034, which is middle income relative to Indiana and the nation.
 This equates to an annual income of $120,136 for a family of four.
 However, Liberty contains both very wealthy and poor people as well.